-Revised Illustrative Draft Disclosure Framework for Intellectual Property Rights-holders
+Revised Illustrative Draft Disclosure Framework for Intellectual Property Rights-holders (revised draft of 28 September 2015)

 Policy Purpose:

-By facilitating direct communication among Requesters, Service Providers, and Customers, this policy serves the public interest and seeks to strike an appropriate balance among the interests of all parties concerned.
-It aims to provide Requesters a higher degree of certainty and predictability as to if, when and how they could obtain what level of disclosure; to preserve for service providers a sufficient degree of flexibility and discretion in acting upon requests for disclosure; and to include reasonable safeguards and procedures to protect the legitimate interests and legal rights of customers of accredited proxy/privacy service providers.
+By facilitating direct communication among Requesters, Providers, and Customers, this policy serves the public interest and seeks to strike an appropriate balance among the interests of all parties concerned.
+It aims to provide Requesters a higher degree of certainty and predictability as to if, when and how they could obtain what level of disclosure; to preserve for Providers a sufficient degree of flexibility and discretion in acting upon requests for disclosure by not requiring that disclosure automatically follow any given request; and to include reasonable safeguards and procedures to protect the legitimate interests and legal rights of Customers of accredited proxy/privacy service providers.
+Once sufficient time has passed after implementation of these accreditation standards, the Working Group suggests a review to determine whether these three objectives have been met and fairly balanced.

 Policy Scope: